agent18/agent18.github.io/_posts/2020-02-12-is-ea-bottlenecked.markdown

 - Lack of ability to provide a proper reply when asked about the time spent by EAs

 - Let's not loose focus.
-WE want to identify what we should be doing.
+We want to identify what we should be doing.
 Suprisingly this post was useful with its output on GR and the lack of demand.
 Atleast teh abundance of supply.